 Deploy an Application from a private GitHub Repository

-To deploy an application from a private GitHub (or any Git) repository, use the same command as in the last post:
+To facilitate the deployment of an application residing within a private GitHub (or any Git) repository, the command employed remains unchanged from the previous post.
+Utilize the same command, as follows:

-For more information, click on the GitOps operator and then select the Configuration objects pane.
-There you can see 3 configuration objects that are all non-compliant and displaying an error message.
-These configuration objects are the GitOps operator itself and the 2 configuration files you provided with the –kustomization parameter during the installation process.
+You can find more detailed information of the GitOps operator by clicking on it, followed by selecting the Configuration objects pane.
+Within this section, you will encounter three configuration objects, all of which are flagged as non-compliant and exhibit an error message.
+These configuration objects encompass the GitOps operator itself and the two configuration files that were provided during the installation process via the –kustomization parameter.

 Create an Access Token to access private Git Repositories on GitHub

-This page allows you to configure the access token.
-Give it a name, set the expiration time, and select the desired scopes.
-For this demo, I give the access token full control of my private repositories.
-There is a long list of permissions though.
-This enables you to configure exactly what you need.
-It is best practice to give the token as few permissions as possible.
+On the personal access token page, you can configure the access token settings.
+Provide it with a meaningful name, set the expiration time, and select the desired scopes.
+For this demo, I will grant the access token full control over private repositories.
+However, it is advisable to assign the token the minimum required permissions based on your specific needs.

-The token will be displayed after it is created.
-It is important to save the token in a save location because this is the only time that you can see the token.
-If you close the window, you have no access to it anymore.
-In case you lose the token, you have to regenerate it or create a new one.
+Once the token is generated, it will be displayed on the screen.
+It is crucial to save the token in a secure location as this is the only instance you will be able to view it.
+If you close the window without saving the token, you will lose access to it.
+In the event that the token is lost, you will need to regenerate it or create a new one.

 Create an Access Token to access private Git Repositories on Azure DevOps